CraftKontrol/TD-Family-Injector/readme.md

 - Drag and drop the TOX files in your TD project. (it will move it to the root of your project)
 - Enter the family name and color in the parameters
 - Put your custom operators in the "custom_operators" container inside the Operator Network
+- All Operators must be inside the Main Operators annotate container.
+- Each subcategory must be inside a Category annotate container.
 - Click "Family Install" to add the operators to the Op Menu
 - Access the components from the Op Menu under the given name.